adamrbennett/unit-testing-js/README.md

 License: MIT

 #### Pros
 1. Very popular and active community.
-Over 100K dependent npm projects.
+Over 3,000 dependent npm packages, 4.7M downloads last month.
-2. Simple setup
+1. Simple setup
-3. Headless running out of the box
+1. Headless running out of the box
-4. Allows use of any assertion library that will throw exceptions on failure, such as Chai
+1. Allows use of any assertion library that will throw exceptions on failure, such as Chai
-5. Supported by some CI servers and plugins for others (jenkins has a maven plugin)
+1. Supported by some CI servers and plugins for others (jenkins has a maven plugin)
-6. Has aliases for functions to be more BDD-oriented or TDD-oriented
+1. Has aliases for functions to be more BDD-oriented or TDD-oriented
-7. Highly extensible
+1. Highly extensible
-8. Asynchronous testing is a breeze
+1. Asynchronous testing is a breeze

 #### Cons
 1. Newer to the field, so support might be lacking in certain areas
-2. Runs all tests in one process.
+1. Runs all tests in one process.
 Shared resources -- no isolation.

 ```javascript
 var assert = require('assert');